Art-of-HDR-white

 Stray Light – Stray light is light in an optical system from a known or unknown source, which follows a path other than intended creating unwanted noise.
 This light will often set a working limit on the dynamic range of the system.

-The design expertise is something that can not truly be described in definitive terms, as no two designs are the same.
+The design expertise can not truly be described in definitive terms, as no two designs are the same.
 However, understanding the fundamental impact on the HDR performance of certain design considerations should guide the design at all stages.
 Fixing it later is almost impossible, as this relates to changing 1st order optical parameters.
 Changing these is for all practical matters, almost the same as designing a new lens.
 Reducing the number of elements is generally a good rule of thumb since every extra surface will increase the number of parasitic images that an optical design has to be optimized for and if not done well, will possibly have a negative impact on the HDR performance of the overall system.

 For a lens with n elements, the total number of images that sum up on the sensor is given by N = (2n)^2 – n The image formed on the sensor is therefore the sum of the expected image and many parasitic images.
 Each of them is modified, scaled, shifted, and attenuated version of the expected image.
 The formula does not include the effects of barrel, reflection of sensor, etc.